Timvissers/some-more-angular-components/README.md

 ### How to use

-Make your angular module depend on this angular module 'smac-grid'.
+Make your angular module depend on this angular module 'smac-fetch'.
 Inject the 'SMACJsonFetcher'.
 Similar to Restangular, you can create a fetcher for 'all' on which you can getList() or addOne() You can also create a fetcher for 'one' on which you can 'putOne', 'getOne' and 'deleteOne'